-PocketBook, unlike some of the other ePub readers in this listicle, also offers the ability to listen to audiobooks, in addition to reading eBooks.
-The app supports around 26 book and audio formats including EPUB, FB2, MOBI, PDF, DJVU, CBR, and CBZ, among others.
-What’s more, you can also take quick notes while listening to audiobooks, and use the built-in TTS (text-to-speech) engine to play text files.
-Moreover, you get features such as create collection, filter/sort books and use the smart search to automatically scan all the files on the device and import them to the library.
-To help you to read more, the app provides two night-reading modes that reduce blue-light to prevent eye strain when reading at night.
+PocketBook, unlike some of the other ePub readers on this list, offers the ability to listen to audiobooks and read them as well.
+The app supports around 26 book and audio formats, such as EPUB, FB2, MOBI, PDF, DJVU, CBR, and CBZ, among others.
+What’s more, you can also take quick notes while listening to audiobooks and use the built-in TTS (text-to-speech) engine to play text files.

-Similar to ReadEra, PocketBook also offers a free offline reading mode to allow you to read eBooks without an active internet connection.
-It comes with cloud sync to sync all your bookmarks, notes, etc across different devices, and a built-in dictionary to help you look up new words.
-Talking about customizability options, you can choose from 7 different themes, customize widgets, adjust margin, font style, font size, line spacing, page-turning animations, and a lot more.
+Like the ReadEra EPUB reader, PocketBook also offers a free offline reading mode that enables you to read eBooks without an active internet connection.
+It comes with cloud sync to sync all your bookmarks, notes, etc., across different devices and a built-in dictionary to help you look up definitions of new words you come across.
+Talking about customizability options, you can choose from 7 different themes on PocketBook and customize widgets, adjust margin, font style, font size, line spacing, and page-turning animations, alongside a few other options.

 6. Kobo Books [Android/iOS]

-Kobo, one of the popular eBook readers, has an app for reading eBooks across different platforms, including both smartphones and computers.
+Kobo, one of the popular eBook readers, has an app for reading eBooks across different platforms, including smartphones and computers.
 The app (Kobo Books) is similar to PocketBook in the sense that both apps offer the ability to read eBooks and listen to audiobooks, all in one place.
-It has a huge library with over 5 million titles to choose from, catered to the needs of different readers and listeners.
-Moreover, you also get recommendations for eBooks and audiobooks, along with the option to preview different options before purchasing them.
-Besides, you can use the app to read different eBooks on your device like ePub, PDF, etc.

-Talking about other features, there is the standard built-in dictionary to help you find meaning for new words you come across and multi-device sync that lets you read across multiple devices without losing progress.
-Furthermore, you get to customize the app according to your liking, so for instance, you can change the font, text size, line spacing, etc and also toggle night mode to reduce eye strain while reading during bedtime.
+Talking about other features, there is the standard built-in dictionary to help you find meaning for new words you come across and the multi-device sync functionality that lets you read across multiple devices without losing progress.
+It also has a night mode that you can enable to reduce eye strain at night.
+Furthermore, you get to customize the app according to suit your preference.
+So, for instance, you can modify some of its elements like font, text size, line spacing, etc.

 7. Google Play Books [Android/iOS]